 In these challenging and difficult times we believe it is important to celebrate the exceptional and outstanding things that our children are doing.
-We are SO proud of some of the ways in which our children continue to think about others and put others first.
+Our children continue to learn and challenge themselves in so many ways, both inside and outside school.
+We are SO proud of both their achievements and also of the ways in which our children continue to think about others and put others first.

 This is also a page to showcase a small number of the wonderful pieces work that are being done by our pupils.
 Many of these are so imaginative.

 Well done to all of you!

 Car Washing for The Sick Children's Trust

 Lilly, one of our year 5 pupils has been fundraising by washing cars, for the charity, The Sick Children's Trust.
 This charity helped her own family out when they most needed it and Lilly wanted to give something back to them, to say thank you.

 See the link here for more details of Lilly's amazing achievement.

 A fantastic video promoting fire safety at home, by one of our year two pupils.
 Wonderful!